'Tis Pity She's a Whore: Plot

 Annabella and Soranzo are married soon after, and their ceremony includes masque dancers, one of whom reveals herself to be Hippolita.
-She claims to be willing to drink a toast with Soranzo and the two raise their glasses and drink, on which note she explains that her plan was to poison his wine.
-Vasques comes forward and reveals that he was always loyal to his master and he poisoned Hippolita.
+She claims to be willing to drink a toast with Soranzo and the two raise their glasses and drink, on which she explains that her plan was to poison his wine.
+Vasques then comes forward and reveals that he was always loyal to his master, and he poisoned Hippolita.
 She dies spouting insults and damning prophecies to the newlyweds.
 Seeing the effects of anger and revenge, Richardetto abandons his plans and sends Philotis off to a convent to save her soul.

-When Soranzo discovers Annabella's pregnancy, the two argue until Annabella realises that Soranzo truly did love her and finds herself consumed with guilt.
+When Soranzo discovers Annabella's pregnancy, the two argue until Annabella realizes that Soranzo truly did love her and finds herself consumed with guilt.
 She is confined to her room by her husband, who plots with Vasques to avenge himself against his cheating wife and her unknown lover.
 On Soranzo's exit, Putana comes onto the stage and Vasques pretends to befriend her to gain the name of Annabella's baby's father.
-Once Putana reveals that it's Giovanni, Vasques has bandits tie Putana up and put out her eyes as punishment for the terrible acts she has willingly overseen and encouraged.
+Once Putana reveals that it is Giovanni, Vasques gets bandits to tie her up and put out her eyes as punishment for the terrible acts she has willingly overseen and encouraged.
 In her room, Annabella writes a letter to her brother in her own blood, warning him that Soranzo knows and will soon seek revenge.
-The friar delivers the letter but Giovanni is too arrogant to believe he can be harmed and ignores advice to decline the invitation to Soranzo's birthday feast.
+The Friar Bonaventura delivers the letter, but Giovanni is too arrogant to believe he can be harmed and chooses to ignore the advice to decline the invitation to Soranzo's birthday feast.
 The friar subsequently flees Parma to avoid further involvement in Giovanni's downfall.

-On the day of the feast, Giovanni visits Annabella in her room and after talking with her, stabs her during a kiss.
+On the day of the feast Giovanni visits Annabella in her room and after talking with her stabs her during a kiss.
 He then enters the feast, at which all remaining characters are present, wielding a dagger on which his sister's heart is skewered and tells everyone of the incestuous affair.
 Florio dies immediately from shock.
 Soranzo attacks Giovanni verbally and Giovanni stabs and kills him.
 Vasques intervenes, wounding Giovanni before ordering the bandits to finish the job.
-Following the massacre, the cardinal orders Putana to be burnt at the stake, Vasques to be banished, and the church to seize all the wealth and property belonging to the dead.
+Following the massacre, the cardinal orders Putana to be burnt at the stake, Vasques to be banished and the church to seize all the wealth and property belonging to the dead.
 Richardetto finally reveals his true identity to Donado and the play ends with the cardinal saying of Annabella "who could not say, 'Tis pity she's a whore?".